kj2648/java-hybrid/README.md

   - If you want to use Team-Atlanta's `atl-jazzer` fork as the Jazzer binary, you can fetch just that subtree and generate a compatible launcher script (recommended: keep the launcher under this repo so `$this_dir`-relative paths work):
   - Fetch: `scripts/fetch_atl_jazzer.sh --build` (or build manually: `cd third_party/atl-jazzer && bazelisk build //:jazzer`)
   - Generate launcher: `python3 scripts/make_jazzer_launcher.py --out work/FuzzerLauncher --cp '<classpath>' --target-class '<FuzzTargetClass>'`
-  - Then run: `python3 -m cli --work-dir work --mode default --fuzzer-path work/FuzzerLauncher`
+  - Then run: `python3 -m jfo --work-dir work --mode default --fuzzer-path work/FuzzerLauncher`
   - If you don't want to touch `oss-fuzz/build/out`, generate a separate **ATL Jazzer launcher script** that reuses the OSS-Fuzz target artifacts:
     - `python3 scripts/make_atl_jazzer_wrapper_from_ossfuzz.py --ossfuzz-launcher /path/to/oss-fuzz/build/out/<project>/<FuzzerName> --out /path/to/<atl_FuzzerName>`
     - (optional OOFMutate) add `--zmq-router-addr ... --zmq-harness-id ...` to bake `ATLJAZZER_ZMQ_*` env vars into the launcher

   - If your atl-jazzer build enables **OOFMutate via ZMQ** (Dealer inside libFuzzer), you can deliver SPF-generated inputs to the fuzzer *without copying them into the fuzzer corpus*:
   - Run everything together (router auto-starts and persists its addr under `<work-dir>/zmq/router.addr`):
-    - `python3 -m cli --work-dir work --mode atl --fuzzer-path /path/to/oss-fuzz/build/out/<project>/<FuzzerName> -- -runs=0`
+    - `python3 -m jfo --work-dir work --mode atl --fuzzer-path /path/to/oss-fuzz/build/out/<project>/<FuzzerName> -- -runs=0`
   - Default (corpus-sharing) mode:
-    - `python3 -m cli --work-dir work --mode default --fuzzer-path /path/to/oss-fuzz/build/out/<project>/<FuzzerName>`
+    - `python3 -m jfo --work-dir work --mode default --fuzzer-path /path/to/oss-fuzz/build/out/<project>/<FuzzerName>`
   - Notes:
     - `cli` adds `-reload=1` (and `-artifact_prefix=<work-dir>/artifacts/`) to the fuzzer command unless you override them via `--`.
     - `--mode atl` requires a ZMQ Dealer inside the fuzzer (OOFMutate).
 If no Dealer is detected, the run fails fast (otherwise seeds would just accumulate under `<work-dir>/zmq/seeds` with no ACK).